 The hands were driven by them and so were the facial expressions, in fact nearly every control had some sort of SDK involved.
 Don't get me wrong, the Set Driven Key is a powerful tool in Maya, but you might have to plough through a load of Maya tutorials (opens in new tab) to figure it out.
 It can be time-consuming to set up, and is easy to break and a pain to fix.
 Plus, your scene size can end up bloated by animation curve data.

 - The best 3D movies of 2018 (opens in new tab)

-Over the past few years I have been experimenting with another approach, but this time for more high-end rigs as opposed to game ones.
+Over the past few years I have been experimenting with another approach in Maya, but this time for more high-end rigs as opposed to game ones.
 One which is more efficient and in most cases easier and much quicker to implement into a rig.
-Although it was created in Maya 2016, the process should work in previous versions, and give you the basics of rig creation.
+The process should give you the basics of rig creation.